joexbayer/SynactJS/README.md

 # SynactJS

-A minimal React/Preact-inspired UI library with hooks and a virtual DOM, no build tools, runs directly in the browser.
-Great for small projects, experiments, and progressive enhancement.
+A minimal React/Preact-inspired UI library with functions, hooks and a virtual DOM, no classes, no build tools, no server required.
+Runs directly in the browser.

+Great for small projects, quick experiments, and progressive enhancement of static or server-rendered pages.
+Built entirely with functional components and inspired by how React-like libraries work under the hood.

 > **Warning:** SynactJS is an educational project to help understand how React-like libraries work internally.
 It is not intended for production use.

-## Overview

-This is a lightweight, hobby project inspired by React and heavily influenced by Preact.
-It offers a minimal framework for building user interfaces using a virtual DOM, functional components, and simple hooks like useState and useEffect.

-You can run it directly in the browser, without needing a server, bundler, or Babel.
-It’s ideal for small projects, experiments, or embedding interactive components into static or server-rendered pages.
-It also plays well with server-side rendering setups if needed.

-While it’s not intended for large-scale production apps, the focus is on keeping it easy to use, flexible, and open to extension.
-The goal is to explore modern UI features in a minimal environment — and to evolve it over time with things like custom hooks, context, routing, and more.

 ## Features